salsabilairbah/soal-shift-sisop-modul-1-I09-2021/README.md

 -mencoba memasukkan setiap awk program ke file hasil.txt -ternyata semua program awk perlu dibuat program bash dulu -membuat nano untuk menampung semua awk program, kemudian di run dan menghasilkan hasil.txt

+NOMER 3
+no. a
+- get the picture from website "https://loremflickr.com/320/240/kitten" because there are 23 pictures, we need looping to do that operation from looping 1 until      23 using -wget command and save the logs to the file "Foto.log"
+- because the pictures is random and we can get the same picture, we must to delete the same one (2nd looping)
+- then, save the pictures with format name "Koleksi_xx" start from "Koleksi_01, Koleksi_02, ..."
+(3rd looping)